 Pico island has been producing wine since the 15th century.
 Known as the Criação Velha, this wine-growing area is a UNESCO World Heritage Site and uses black volcanic basalt to create plots that expose the vines to the sun and protect them from the wind.
 Why not sample some wine varieties for yourself?

 On one of our Azores cruises, you’ll visit the lively port of Ponta Delgada.
 This is the archipelago’s historic capital, located on São Miguel island.
 Enter via the grand, 3-arched gates and look out for the intricate and gothic-style Church of St Sebastian.

-Immerse yourself in the culture and landscapes of the Azores with one of our shore excursions.
+Immerse yourself in the culture and landscapes of the Azores with shore excursions.
 Choose from eco adventures, wine-tasting in the mountains or tucking into local cuisine.

 On our Ponta Delgada City Tour, you’ll experience photogenic architecture, immersive military museums and fascinating lava tubes.
 Take a stroll through the symbolic old gates of the city, which were built in the 18th century.
 Seek some shade in the ornate Church of São Sebastião, famous for its striking clocktower.

 This caldera ranks amongst the Azores’ most breath-taking sights.
 You can go hiking in the dense, forested cliffs around the Sete Cidades, and admire the two glittering lakes at the centre of the crater.
-On our shore excursion, you’ll wind down after your walk with a delicious wine-tasting.
+On a shore excursion, wind down after your walk with a delicious wine tasting.